AriGeller/CSC210-ventUR/README.md

 # CSC210-ventUR

-Yo, this is a stupiderer readme.
+Yo, this is a stupidererer readme.